 Squarespace includes a built-in Image Editor for making changes to images on your site.
 Editing tools include cropping, aspect ratio, brightness, saturation, and contrast.

 Any changes you make using the editor will permanently change the uploaded images.
-We recommend saving original image files on your computer or another storage method.
+We recommend backing up your original image files.

 Tip: Adobe recently discontinued the Creative Cloud Image Editor, so we replaced it with a new built-in editor to provide a better experience for our customers.
 Some tools from the Adobe editor aren't in the new one, but we’re working to add more options over the next few months.
 To send us feedback on the new editor, use the form below.